-- (vii) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, amounts deducted/accrued in the books of account in respect of undisputed statutory dues including provident fund, employees' state insurance, income-tax, goods and services tax, cess and other statutory dues have been regularly deposited during the year by the Company with the appropriate authorities.
-As explained to us, the Company did not have any dues on account of sales tax, service tax, duty of customs, duty of excise and value added taxes. - According to the information and explanations given to us, no undisputed amounts payable in respect of provident fund, employees state insurance, income-tax, goods and services tax, cess and other statutory dues were in arrears as at 31 March 2021 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no dues of income tax, sales tax, duty of custom, and goods and service tax, value added tax, which have not been deposited by the Company with appropriate authorities on account of any dispute as at 31 March 2021 other than those mentioned as follows:
+According to the information and explanations given to us and on the basis of our examination of the records of the Company, in our opinion amounts deducted / accrued in the books of account in respect of undisputed statutory dues including goods and services tax ('GST'), provident fund, employees' state insurance, income tax, cess and other statutory dues have been regularly deposited by the Company with the appropriate authorities.
+As explained to us, the Company did not have any dues on account of duty of customs.

+According to the information and explanations given to us and on the basis of our examination of the records of the Company, no undisputed amounts payable in respect of goods and services tax ('GST'), provident fund, employees' state insurance, income tax, cess and other statutory dues were in arrears as at 31 March 2022 for a period of more than six months from the date they became payable.

+(b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, statutory dues relating to goods and service tax, provident fund, employees state insurance, income tax, cess or other statutory dues which have not been deposited on account of any dispute are as follows: